-A monthly series of events where conversation is at the heart and questions are definitely invited.
+A series of events where conversation is at the heart and questions are definitely invited.

-Each quarter will feature two conversations that Focus on… different social justice issues and one that discusses issues in the interface between science and faith.
+We will feature conversations that Focus on… different social justice issues and issues in the interface between science and faith.

 Social Justice Issues today: